-The goals of Mayo Clinic's one-year Deep Brain Stimulation Fellowship are to:
+The goals of Mayo Clinic's one- or two-year Deep Brain Stimulation Fellowship are to:

-The Deep Brain Stimulation Fellowship Program at Mayo Clinic in Minnesota will accept its first fellow to begin its program in 2009.
-Going forward, the anticipation is that one fellow will complete this program annually.
+The Deep Brain Stimulation Fellowship at Mayo Clinic in Minnesota accepted its first fellow to begin the program in 2009.
+Going forward, it is anticipated that one fellow will complete this program annually.